LiyrAstroph/MICA2/docs/about.rst

 *********************
 What is MICA?
 *********************
-``mica2`` is a non-parameteric approach to analyze light curves in reverberation mapping and infer the transfer functions.
+``mica2`` is a non-parameteric approach to analyze light curves in reverberation mapping and infer the transfer functions and time delays.
 A transfer function or delay map relates a time series  to its driving time series as

 .. math::